josephan/josephan.github.io/about.md

 permalink: /about/
 ---

-Ruby on Rails developer living in Toronto.
-I am looking for a job.
+Ruby on Rails developer living in Toronto currently looking for a job.
+Also anyone can email me anytime about anything I love getting emails!